 Cookies: Visitors to our site from the EU can opt out of cookies for nonessential website purposes.
 When you visit our website and with your consent, we place cookies on your computer.
 Please see the sections above regarding cookies and similar technologies.

 This EU Privacy Notice explains why we collect your personally identifiable information and how we process it.
-We collect and process your information per the lawful bases described below:
+When necessary we collect and process your information per the lawful bases described below:

 - To fulfill a contract with you, such as to provide a College Board test or a test offered by another company on behalf of College Board.